gopala5564/INeuron-assignments/README.md

 # INeuron-assignments

-This repository is comepletely dedicated to the Ineuorn ML DL masters assignments.
+This repository is completely dedicated to the Ineuorn ML DL masters assignments.